 More and more, people are electing to use essential oil diffusers as an alternative to vaping.
 Essential oils are healthier, […]

-At this time, medical expertise was passed down in the form of old wives’ tales and oral history until a great pharmacologist consolidated this information.
+At this time, individuals passed down medical expertise in the form of old wives’ tales and oral history until a great pharmacologist consolidated this information.

-While who discovered cannabis may be a mystery, the “Red Emperor’s” work was the most influential in propagating the use of cannabis throughout the ancient world.5
+While who discovered cannabis may be a mystery, the “Red Emperor’s” work was the most influential in propagating the use of cannabis throughout the ancient world.

 Bhang receives honorable mention in the Zoroastrian Zendavesta, dating back to around 700 to 800 BCE.
 This Persian religious text calls cannabis a “good narcotic.”
 Around this time, Scythian tribes used and cultivated cannabis as well.
 Additionally, they left cannabis offerings on burial mounds.

-The Greek historian Herodotus was one of the first to create a full record on recreational cannabis use in the ancient world in 430 BCE.6
+The Greek historian Herodotus was one of the first to create a full record on recreational cannabis use in the ancient world in 430 BCE.4

-By 200 BCE, cannabis had arrived in Greece and was soon distributed among early European tribes and further south to Egypt and Ethiopia.
+By 200 BCE, cannabis had arrived in Greece.
+It was soon distributed among early European tribes and further south to Egypt and Ethiopia.
 As trade between nations increased, the use of this herb proliferated throughout many civilizations.
 By the 1400s, only the Americas had been untouched by cannabis culture.

 The benefits of cannabis are plentiful and have supported human life throughout the centuries.
 Though it is unclear who exactly discovered this potent herb, it is clear that this discovery has shaped several elements of human life throughout history and into the modern.